-The reader is referred to \cite{HOSOE2019} for further details on the decomposition and conditions involving a decay rate. \begin{remark} The size of the LMI condition in Theorem~\ref{Th:Yohei2019} is at most $n+n^2(n+m)$.
-The matrix in (\ref{Eq:expectation_matrix}) can be rank-deficient, in particular when either the state or input matrix is deterministic.
-In such cases, the size of condition (\ref{LMI:Yohei2019}) can be reduced by eliminating the redundant part associated with the zero singular values.
-In Section~\ref{Section:Num_tests}, this reduction is applied in order to ensure a fair comparison with the proposed condition. \end{remark}
+where $\bar{G}_A^{'} \in \R^{n \bar{n} \times n}$ and $\bar{G}_B^{'}\in \R^{n \bar{n} \times m}$ result from the expectation-based decomposition of the matrix in (\ref{Eq:expectation_matrix}) as presented in \cite{HOSOE2019}, with $\bar{n} \leq n(n+m)$ as suggested in \cite{Hosoe2019b}, and $F = Y X^{-1}$ is such a stabilizing gain. \end{theorem} The reader is referred to~\cite{HOSOE2019} for the decomposition details and decay-rate extensions.
+The LMI in Theorem~\ref{Th:Yohei2019} has size at most \(n+n^2(n+m)\).
+When the matrix in~(\ref{Eq:expectation_matrix}) is rank-deficient, e.g., when either the state or input matrix is deterministic, this size can be reduced by removing the part associated with zero singular values.
+This reduction is used in Section~\ref{Section:Num_tests} for a fair comparison.